katsucurry-uwb/autograder-docs/github-autograding.md

 # Autograding with GitHub

 This document contains step-by-step instructions on creating a system for quick feedback on assignments for CSSSKL 143.
-Any questions related to implementing, altering, or managing this system, or any feedback on how to improve the system or this guide, should be sent to Cameron Kline-Sharpe (cklinesh@uw.edu) and Dr. Johnny Lin (jwblin@uw.edu).

 An FAQ is also available for this guide.